 My advice for anyone preparing for the Leaving Cert

-SpunOut.ie volunteers Conor looks back on his leaving cert year and what he has learned from it
+Conor looks back on his Leaving Cert year and shares the important lessons he learned

-I am finally finished my Leaving Cert exams.
-Words cannot describe how happy I feel right now; I am elated.
+I have finally finished my Leaving Cert exams.
+Words cannot describe how happy I feel right now.
+I am elated.
 Ecstatic.
 Excited.
-I have always considered myself to be a fairly optimistic person; I always "look on the bright side of life" and I am an all round happy guy; but in a lot of ways, the Leaving Cert took it's toll on me.
+I have always considered myself to be a fairly optimistic person.
+I always “look on the bright side of life” and I am an all-round happy guy.
+But in a lot of ways, the Leaving Cert took its toll on me.

 I think that in general, school caters to one type of person and they are the logical thinking, academic people.
 I think that I am more creative; I like drama and theatre, music, and writing.
 I knew that the education system and I would not necessarily be the best of friends, but now that it’s over I am looking forward to just living for a while.